 Chanakya A. Sethi

 Chanakya Sethi is an Associate at Wilkinson Stekloff.
 He has represented corporate and individual clients in a broad range of high-stakes matters, including antitrust and consumer class actions, federal criminal cases, and government investigations.
-Since joining the firm in 2018, Chan has been a member of a team that tried a four-month jury trial involving a federal racketeering prosecution and was on the team that tried antitrust claims before the Federal Trade Commission involving a $12.8-billion investment.
+Since joining the firm in 2018, Chan has helped lead the team that tried a four-month jury trial involving a federal racketeering prosecution and was on the team that tried antitrust claims before the Federal Trade Commission involving a $12.8-billion investment.
 He was also a member of the team that successfully represented a federal district judge in mandamus proceedings concerning the prosecution of former White House national security advisor Michael Flynn.

-Chan focuses his pro bono work on appeals, particularly those involving the rights of LGBT individuals, criminal defendants, immigrants, and people living with disabilities.
+Chan has an active pro bono practice, with an emphasis on the rights of LGBT individuals, criminal defendants, immigrants, and people living with disabilities.
 Most recently, he argued and won a case in the Ninth Circuit holding that non-citizens facing deportation in reasonable fear proceedings have a right to counsel.
-And in recent years, he has represented the National Association of Criminal Defense Lawyers, the National Association of Federal Defenders, FAMM, and the National Association of Disability Representatives before the U.S. Supreme Court, and the United Nations High Commissioner for Refugees, Amnesty International, and Human Rights Watch in various federal courts.
+And in recent years, he has led multiple amicus briefs for the National Association of Criminal Defense Lawyers, the National Association of Federal Defenders, and the National Association of Disability Representatives before the U.S. Supreme Court.
+He has also represented the United Nations High Commissioner for Refugees, Amnesty International, and Human Rights Watch in various federal courts.

 Before joining the firm, Chan practiced at Williams & Connolly LLP.

 Editor-in-Chief, The Daily Princetonian

 - Law: Osgoode Hall Law School, J.D., with the Gold Medal (2012); Executive Editor, Osgoode Hall Law Journal; First Place Oralist, Laskin Moot Court